joereddington/joereddington.github.io/diary/index.md

 ## 09/11/20 20:53 to 21:04, Back to todo list rewrite.
 Completed, down to 17 items.
 Nice.
 Time for a break

+## 10/11/20 03:23 to 05:15, Email.+EQT
+* Downgrading goodiebag
+* For the moment, I'm skipping Universal Capture.
+* Did a reddit post
+* Sent timesheet
+* Moved to work inbox 'proper' at 4:10
+* Cleared the chaff but there is a lot here.
+* Worked out the finance STUFF that I have to do.
+	* Check What invoices came in
+	* Raise/fix missing payments.
+	* Reconcile with statements
+- 10/11/20 smallest next step:  I'm getting statment 41 to check that those transactions are in before getting statements 43 and 44

+## 10/11/20 04:59, Emails to journalists
+Sent the first one, now for the rest.
+- 10/11/20 smallest next step:  get Francesa files

+## 10/11/20 10:28 to 11:19, Email +EQT but mostly related to accounts
+* I've downloaded transactions from unity and done a reconilation.
+* I've used the audit lot to replace a few errors.
+* Mum Is coming back to me with the right amounts to pay HMRC
+* I've checked and the prison money hasn't arrived yet.
+  * I've set a calendar alert to get back to thme.
+* Next action is to put all of the payments into Unity .
+Then email someone (Sarah) to pay them

+## 10/11/20 11:30 to 11:37, Writing up.
+* I have to get Nova shortly so NOT doing more accounts now.
+* Message

+## 10/11/20 14:00 to 14:29, Finished reading the paper for this afternoon +EQT
+## 10/11/20 16:00 to 17:29, Paper reading group +EQT

+## 11/11/20 15:00 to 15:40, Call with Charlotte. +EQT

+## 12/11/20 08:40 to 12:30, Conference and conference prep +EQT
+Including rewriting a presentation

+## 12/11/20 13:30 to 15:30, Conference +EQT

+## 13/11/20 06:11 to 10:27, Email and banking +EQT

+## 13/11/20 13:26 to 14:24, Checking out an OVF bug +EQT
+It definately doesn't work online throught the website.

+## 13/11/20 14:30 to 15:23, Talking to Rachel about being a trustee +EQT

+## 13/11/20 15:23 to 16:21, More wokring on this OVF bug +EQT

+## 14/11/20 02:56 to 03:41, Finally ticked off the inbox +EQT

+## 15/11/20 07:44 to 08:45, Doing cookery course.
+* Baking soda - if you have 'too much' baking soda to react with the acid, it's probably there to increase browning.
+* Sous vide doens't only cook meat precisely - it's got a characteristic 'edge to edge is the same level of done' rather than '25% of your stake is more done that one want it'
+* The old CTO of microsoft is really interesting.
+* Heat diffiusion constants all turn out to be between like 1.2 and 1.8, and that turns out to be because water has a constant of 1.4 so the L=root(4dt)=root(5.6t) is a good aproximation
+* Rule of thumb - 4 minutes to go one cm.
+Now, if you have a six cm baked potatoe, then you  need, 16 minutes for two, and then an hour for four cm.
+* It would be interesting to compare with the set heating times for oven THINGs

+## 16/11/20 08:40 to 10:32, Livestreaming +EQT work

+## 17/11/20 06:44 to 08:57, Email day! +EQT

+## 17/11/20 15:32 to 14:50, reviewing paper +EQT

+## 18/11/20 07:59 to 08:10, Want to try out the google ad grant . +EQT

+## 18/11/20 15:41 to 15:47, Lets do some rewriting

+## 19/11/20 07:55 to 07:59, Fixing the disability ranking +EQT

+I changed the script and it's running now

+## 19/11/20 08:43 to 08:50, Morning routinue with delores

+## 19/11/20 08:51 to 09:03, Working on repo for watching buffer
+* I've created a new git repo https://github.com/joereddington/watching ...and I'm testing in on my desktop.
+* I also updated vimrc and pushed version changes to the repo - it might have consequences.
+* Also cleared up the filesystem and the downloads

+## 19/11/20 09:04 to 09:21,  Now we tidy this log file. +EQT
+* Including some EQT timesheet STUFF, shoudl probably label this